twobombs/mist-docker/README.md

 Add your public key to authorized_keys in /root/.ssh or map it on the Host

-This works with Rancher 1.x, 2.x and K8s.
+This works with Docker CLI, Rancher 1.x, 2.x and K8s. docker run -d -p80:80 -p6080:6080 -v /var/run/docker.sock:/var/run/docker.sock:ro twobombs/mist-docker